 A few listeners accept that NPR's policy has been around for years, but still find it wrong on principle.

 "It has not been any more respectable to call Presidents Bush, Clinton, Ford, Carter or Reagan 'Mr.' than to call President Obama so," wrote Roland Hayes of Newton Square, Pa.

-In 2009, Ellen Weiss, then senior vice president for news, said, "We think this policy is as appropriate for President Obama as it has been for previous presidents and don't see any compelling reason to change it."
+NPR will maintain its policy for consistency sake, said Ellen Weiss, NPR's senior vice president for news.
+"We think this policy is as appropriate for President Obama as it has been for previous presidents and don't see any compelling reason to change it," she said.

 Read more about "Mr. Obama"

 Assistant to the Ombudsman